DesignOpen/designopen.github.io/articles/_posts/2013-12-06-the-roadmap.md

 ---
 title: "The Roadmap"
 layout: post
-category: articles
+tags:
+  - design
-tags: design design update
+  - update
 author: garthdb
 date: '2013-12-06 10:15:00'
 excerpt: Someone in the IRC asked how they could contribute and what our roadmap is.
 I thought I would lay out a few places where anyone could jump in if they wanted to help out.